zenmanenergy/TeslaTurbine/README.md

 # Tesla Turbine and Pump

 Nikola Tesla's turbine is a unique turbine in that it does not contain any buckets or blades.
 This turbine consists of a 'runner' of very thin, flat disks that are keyed to an axle.
-Each of the disks on the runner is seperated by the other disks with a thin star shaped spacer.
-Near the axle each disks contains 8 holes in them.
+Each of the disks on the runner is seperated from the other disks with a thin star shaped spacer.
+Near the axle, each disks contains 8 holes in them.
 Unlike bucket and blade style turbines, the Tesla turbine works based on a fluid's properties of viscosity and adhesion.

 The turbine operates in two modes.
 If the axle is spun using another mechanical device, such as a motor, it becomes a pump.
 In this mode it sucks water into the holes near the center of the disk and ejects the fluid from the tangent of the disks.
-If a high velocity fluid is injecting at the tangent of the disks it becomes a turbine.
+If a high velocity fluid is injected at the tangent of the disks it becomes a turbine.
 In this mode the fluid causes the axle to spin at a high velocity.

 ## What is this repository?